OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/cloudwatch.md

 ---

 :::info

-**Recurring Task**: You may get occasional emails about a "TimeoutError" after following the steps below, which indicates that a Solar Meter has failed to upload.
-In that case, see [below](./cloudwatch#sql-debugging--upload-missing-data) for what to do in case you get a "TimeoutError" email.
+- **Recurring Task**: You may get occasional emails about a "TimeoutError" after following the steps below, which indicates that a Solar Meter has failed to upload
+  - In that case, see [below](./cloudwatch#sql-debugging--upload-missing-data) for what to do in case you get a "TimeoutError" email
+- **Frequency**: Not sure, the scraper seems pretty reliable now with latest updates.
+Previously, once every 2 weeks ish
 :::

 - Important on left sidebar of AWS Cloudwatch: